n3A87/n3A87/README.md

 ## Hello,  I'm RachelLiu. 🌞
 🔭   I'm currently participating in some open-source projects and preparing for work.

-🌱   I'm interested in Java & Python & AI.
+🌱   I'm interested in Testing & Java & AI.

 🍃   I'm learning and exploring Automated Test & NebulaGraph & k8s.